juspay/shelly/memory-bank/current/progress.md

 ✅ **Extensibility**: Clear architecture for community contributions
 ✅ **Support**: Multiple channels for user assistance and feedback

+**Recent Milestone: 🔄 TYPESCRIPT MIGRATION COMPLETE (Oct 28, 2025)**

+Complete migration from JavaScript to TypeScript with enhanced build system.
+All source files converted, build process automated, and documentation updated.

 **Overall Project Status: 🎉 READY FOR PUBLICATION AND COMMUNITY RELEASE**

-Shelly has successfully achieved its transformation goals and is prepared for wide community adoption as a comprehensive AI-powered development assistant.
+Shelly has successfully achieved its transformation goals, including full TypeScript migration, and is prepared for wide community adoption as a comprehensive AI-powered development assistant with enhanced type safety and developer experience.